splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-apm-exporter.rst

 .. meta::
       :description: Use the Splunk APM (SAPM) exporter to send traces from multiple nodes or services in a single batch.
 Read on to learn how to configure the component.

 .. caution:: The SAPM exporter is deprecated and will be removed in April 2025.
-To send traces to Splunk Observability Cloud use the :ref:`otlp-exporter` instead.
+To send traces to Splunk Observability Cloud use the :ref:`otlphttp-exporter` instead.

 The Splunk APM (SAPM) exporter allows the OpenTelemetry Collector to send traces to Splunk Observability Cloud.
 The supported pipeline types are ``traces``.
 See :ref:`otel-data-processing` for more information.